-Antilock braking systems have been around for a couple of decades or more and help maintain maximum braking effort and full steering control in an emergency, without skidding.
-ESC builds on the capability of antilock brakes and makes use of some of the same sensors and braking components.
+Antilock braking systems have been around for a long time and help you maintain maximum braking effort and full steering control in an emergency, without skidding.
+ESC builds on the capability of antilock brakes.

 A lot of accidents are the result of a loss of control in a bend taken too fast or a need to take rapid evasive action.
-A slide or spin is very difficult for most drivers to recover from.
+Most drivers find it difficult to recover from a slide or spin.

-With ESC, if wheel sensors detect the beginning of a slide – the car's actual course starts to deviate from the intended course – small amounts of braking can be applied automatically to individual wheels to regain stability and prevent the slide.
+With ESC, wheel sensors can detect the beginning of a slide and small amounts of braking can be applied automatically to individual wheels to regain stability.

-Studies show that there is a significant reduction in the risk of an accident for cars fitted with Electronic Stability Control.
+- The risk of an accident is considerably lower for cars fitted with Electronic Stability Control.

-A Department for Transport study in June 2007 concluded that vehicles equipped with Electronic Stability Control are 25% less likely to be involved in a fatal accident than those without.
-If every vehicle on the road were fitted with ESC, this would equate to approximately 380 fewer fatal accidents each year.
+Vehicles equipped with Electronic Stability Control are 25% less likely to be involved in a fatal accident than those without.

-Some car manufacturers offer stability control as standard, others as an optional extra.
+Many car manufacturers fitted ESC as standard or as an option before 2014.
 All have their own names or acronyms, which can make comparing specifications difficult.

 All of these mean the same thing: